DaoCloud/DaoCloud-docs/docs/en/docs/amamba/offline-upgrade.md

 ### Sync Images via charts-syncer

-If there is an image repository in the environment, it is recommended to synchronize the images to the image repository through charts-syncer for more efficient and convenient operation.
+If there is an container registry in the environment, it is recommended to synchronize the images to the container registry through charts-syncer for more efficient and convenient operation.

 1. Create `load-image.yaml` with the following content as the configuration file for charts-syncer.

     All parameters in the `load-image.yaml` file are required.
-You need a private image repository and refer to the following instructions to modify each configuration.
+You need a private container registry and refer to the following instructions to modify each configuration.
 For detailed explanation of the charts-syncer configuration file, refer to its [official documentation](https://github.com/bitnami-labs/charts-syncer).